Howie Day: Debut album Australia (2000)

-Stop All the World Now (2003)
+Tour and Stop All the World Now (2001–2003)

 After the EP's release, Day relocated to London, England to record Australia's follow up, which was provisionally titled From a Northern Sky.
 The album, which would eventually become Stop All The World Now, was recorded in London's famous Olympic Studios with Martin "Youth" Glover, the bassist for British band Killing Joke, whose previous production credits included The Verve's Urban Hymns, one of Day's favorite albums.

 While certain tracks on Australia had featured session musicians, Stop All The World Now saw Day joined for the first time by a permanent backing band, consisting of multi-instrumentalist Les Hall, drummer Laurie Jenkins, Drummer Mark Heaney, and ex-Verve bassist Simon Jones.
 In addition, the majority of the album's songs were co-written with either Better than Ezra frontman Kevin Griffin or Jump Little Children's Jay Clifford.

+In the autumn of 2002, Day was the opening act for Tori Amos.

-A full band tour to promote Stop All the World Now began on September 27, 2003.
+A full-band tour to promote Stop All the World Now began on September 27, 2003.
 Due to other commitments, Simon Jones was unable to tour with the group and was replaced by Jeremy Curtis.
 The album was released one week and three days later on October 7 to tepid critical reactions.
 Rolling Stone's Pat Blashill referred to Stop as "not bad" but "indistinct", but Popmatters' Devon Powers noted that though Australia had been an album one falls for passionately, "Stop All the World Now is an album you have a crush on, not one you fall deeply, complexly, and foolishly in love with.
 And crushes have a way of disappearing suddenly, without a trace."

-Sales of Stop were initially sluggish, but slowly began to rise beginning in late 2004 with the single release of ballad "Collide", which became a popular radio hit and was featured on TV shows such as Cold Case, Scrubs, Grey's Anatomy, Bones, and One Tree Hill as well as soundtracking a promotional trailer for the 2005 film adaptation of Jane Austen's Pride and Prejudice.
+Sales of Stop were initially sluggish, but slowly began to rise beginning in late 2004 with the single release of ballad "Collide", which became a popular radio hit and was featured on TV shows such as Cold Case, Scrubs, Grey's Anatomy, Bones, and Two and a Half Men as well as soundtracking a promotional trailer for the 2005 film adaptation of Jane Austen's Pride and Prejudice.
 Stop was finally certified gold in early 2005.
 Fan favorite "She Says", which was first released on 1998's White EP, was released as a follow-up to "Collide".

-Boosted by the slow burning success of Stop All the World Now, Epic released the Live From...
+Boosted by the slow success of Stop All the World Now, Epic released the Live From...
 EP on December 6, 2005.
 The 7-track EP contains live renditions of songs from Australia and Stop All the World Now as well as a cover of Crowded House's "Don't Dream It's Over".
 The EP has not been widely reviewed, though Allmusic referred to the release as "holiday market product", "tepid", and "directionless".